Skip to main content

 Some of the Accused (Courtesy Facebook Page: Alipore Bombing Case)

-Hemchandra after his release
+Hemchandra, after his release

 A Betrayer amongst Anarchists

 Narendranath Goswami (also called Naren Gossain in the local dialect) was one of the men caught by the British in the raids through the addresses of Anushilan Samiti and Yugantar Dol hideouts.
-He, along with the other members, had endured torture in the cells of Alipore Jail and unlike the others he was ready to stand witness against them.
-The moment the British found their way in, Narendranath was removed from his cell in one of the units of the jail which was near the others and moved to the Jail Hospital across the lawn from their unit.
+He, along with the other members, had endured torture in the cells of Alipore Jail and unlike the others, he was ready to stand witness against them.
+The moment the British found their way in, Narendranath was removed from his cell in one of the units of the jail, which was near the others and moved to the Jail Hospital across the lawn from their unit.
 The British wanted to make sure their key witness was safe.
-When the others came to know of this betrayal their blood boiled.
+When the others came to know of this betrayal, their blood boiled.
 But most of them had by then accepted their fate to either be hanged or jailed for life in the cellular jail of Kalapani (Andamans).
 But Kanailal had other plans.

 Initially, when there was no evidence against them, Kanailal had planned with Satyendranath Bose, 26, a fellow member of the Yugantar, that they would plan a jailhouse break and escape for all the members.
 The Irish Jailer who was in charge of their unit was particularly sympathetic towards them due to his motherland fighting for their liberation against the British, and they had made quite extensive connections inside the Jailhouse to plan an escape.
 If they were not found, the cases against them would weaken to a point of no impact.
 With this thought in mind, Kanailal had spent his days trying to convince a reluctant Barindra Ghosh, Upendranath Bandopadhyay and Ullashkar Dutta about his plans.
 However, everything changed when Naren decided to speak.

-Kanailal took Lathi lessons as a student
+Kanailal took Lathi lessons as a student.

 Kanailal was well-versed in the history of the subcontinent.
-He knew that merely 150 years ago, a Nawab of Bengal, Siraj Ud Daulah had been betrayed by his kin Mir Jafar alongside a Gujarati merchant, Jagat Seth and his brothers who led Robert Clive and his British East India Company into Bengal.
+He knew that merely 150 years ago, a Nawab of Bengal, Siraj Ud Daulah, had been betrayed by his kin, Mir Jafar, alongside a Gujarati merchant, Jagat Seth and his brothers, who led Robert Clive and his British East India Company into Bengal.
 If not for internal betrayals, the history of the nation would have been different.
-Kanailal wanted to provide a message to his fellow countrymen, that betrayal would be punished.
+Kanailal wanted to provide a message to his fellow countrymen that betrayal would be punished.

 None of the anarchists present in the jail mentions in their accounts how Kanailal had access to guns.
-Some state it was Motilal who helped him by simply bringing a gun in when the relatives of prisoners came for their Sunday visits, while others claimed it was an extensively planned operation to poach arms inside the jailhouse, by ways of bribing Indian guards and hiding them in fruit baskets and parcels.
+Some state it was Motilal who helped him by simply bringing a gun in when the relatives of prisoners came for their Sunday visits, while others claimed it was an extensively planned operation to smuggle arms inside the jailhouse, by ways of bribing Indian guards and hiding them in fruit baskets and parcels.
 True or not, Kanailal managed to get two guns inside the jail.

 Old Prison Cells near Gallows (Courtesy: Alipore Jail Museum)